Did you know your doctor isn’t the only person who can make you feel better?

 Medical Student Training

-Dr Anthony and Dr McCoy are tutors for the University of Dundee and regularly have medical students attached to the practice for teaching.
+Dr Anthony, Dr McCoy and Dr Harvey are tutors for the University of Dundee and regularly have medical students attached to the practice for teaching.
 When this is so, reception staff will inform you when a student is present and ask you if you have any objections to a student being present during your consultation.
 Patients are advised that they need not have a student present if they so prefer and should let reception know accordingly.

-CLICK HERE for information on your rights as a Carer and details of advice and support available
+Information on your rights as a carer and details of advice and support available (DOCX, 178KB)

 Non-NHS Examinations, reports and letters